 - Bring the information to a lawyer and create a legal case

 - Hope that the compensation they receive is worth the effort and money they spent

 It’s easy to see how one might get discouraged from doing this, and illegal call companies are using this to their advantage.
 Now, with Robo Revenge, the process has become entirely FREE and can be done in just a few minutes on your phone, tablet, or computer.
 Here’s how to do it:

-- Use DoNotPay through the web app (or download the iOS version)
+- Use DoNotPay through the web app

 - Put your number on the “Do Not Call” list through the app